Surrey Street Pumping Station, Croydon: Phase 4 (1912)

 In 1911 Croydon Corporation, which had superseded the local board of health, was considering a new reservoir on Russell Hill at the south end of today’s Purley Way playing fields.
 This required new boilers and enhancements to the engines to pump the water to the higher level.
 The contract for two Lancashire boilers was won by the Tetlow Brothers of Oldham and were likely housed in a new boiler house built by James Smith and Sons of Norwood.
 Other alterations included a store and plumber’s shop, which may have been on the site of the old boiler house following the sale and removal of the six old wrought iron Cornish boilers.

 Little is known of the white brick building with red brick decoration in the southwest corner, except the date 1912 on its western elevation.
 It was likely designed by George F. Carter, the Corporation’s engineer and surveyor.
 Ordnance Survey maps show it was built on the site of earlier buildings, while a 1939 photograph hint it was the store.
 Although other wells had been dug in Addington, Stroud Green and Waddon, Surrey Street remained the single most important source of water for Croydon.
 The capacity of these wells and Croydon’s growing population meant that water from outside the borough was required.
-These attempts were rebuffed and in 1939 Croydon was obliged to outsource its supply to the Metropolitan water board, which had earlier incorporated Lambeth Water Company.
+These attempts were rebuffed and in 1939 Croydon was obliged to outsource its supply to the Metropolitan Water Board, which had earlier incorporated Lambeth Waterworks Company.